Leaked Documents Show Facebook’s Post-Charlottesville Reckoning with American Nazis

 But after Charlottesville Facebook had something of an internal reckoning around hate speech, and pushed to re-educate its moderators about American white supremacists in particular, according to a cache of Facebook documents obtained by Motherboard.

-The documents provide more specific insights into how Facebook views and classifies white supremacy and neo-Nazis, and how those views have evolved, all as American hate speech establishes itself as a huge problem on the social networks and other platforms.
+The documents provide more specific insights into how Facebook views and classifies white supremacy and neo-Nazis, and how those views have evolved, all as American hate speech establishes itself as a huge problem on the social network and other platforms.

 “Recent incidents in the United States (i.e. Charlottesville) have shown that there is potentially confusion about our hate org policies and the specific hate orgs in specific markets,” a training document for moderators created shortly after the protest, and obtained by Motherboard, reads.